Relationship: Beth Dutton and Rip Wheeler

 Hot damn, right?!
 Rip may come across as the strong and silent type with 9 out of 10 people, but that cowboy sure knows how to make every syllable count with his lady love.
 I thought I was gonna pass out when Beth said she wanted him to call her “wife,” but you know what?
 I don’t actually need that formality any more than they do.
 Acts of service and sacrifice are their love language, and just seeing them be there for each other is more than enough.

 “It’s only the things I love that die, Rip, never me. … Come to think of it, I’m surprised you’re still standing.”—Beth, 1×01, “Daybreak”

-Her cutting remarks may scare off most people, but Beth at her absolute cruelest still can’t shake Rip, who knows better than anyone what’s in her heart.
+Her cutting remarks may scare off most people, but even Beth at her absolute cruelest can’t shake Rip.
+This man knows better than anyone what’s in her heart.
 Maybe that’s why she saves her sweetest words for him too, like this ass-backward confession of love.
 Despite its sharp edges (or maybe because of them), this line will probably remain among my favorites for how it tells on Beth’s strongest desire (being with Rip) and darkest fear (losing him) at once.
 These two were OTP material from the very first episode.